abpframework/abp/docs/en/Modules/Cms-Kit.md

  - `Volo.CmsKit.Public.Application`: Contains functionality required by public websites.
  - `Volo.CmsKit.Application` : Unified package dependent on both public and admin packages.

-If you want to want to separate admin and public website codes, you can use the admin and public packages.
-However, if you want to keep admin and public website codes in a shared project, you can use the unified packages to include both admin and public packages.
+If you want to separate admin and public website codes, you can use the admin and public packages.
+However, if you want to keep admin and public website codes in a shared project, you can use the unified packages to include admin and public packages.

-It is recommeded to use the unified packages instead of adding both admin and public packages.
+It is recommended to use the unified packages instead of adding both admin and public packages.

 ## Feature System